marcozabo/marcozabo.github.io/_pages/privacypolicy.md

 Changes To Our Privacy Policy
 =============================

 We may change our Service and policies, and we may need to make changes to this Privacy Policy so that they accurately reflect our Service and policies.
 Unless otherwise required by law, we will notify you (for example, through our Service) before we make changes to this Privacy Policy and give you an opportunity to review them before they go into effect.
 Then, if you continue to use the Service, you will be bound by the updated Privacy Policy.
-If you do not want to agree to this or any updated Privacy Policy, you can delete your account.

 Third-Party Services
 ====================